Home Cart Listen Calendar Contact

 FREE

 The 19th edition of the Deep Wireless Compilation includes works that examine the relationship of people and the natural world.
-Unheard and unexpected encounters with nature are brought to life.
+Unheard and unexpected encounters with nature are brought to life in radio art and sound art works by Canadian and international artists.

 By Ben Donoghue

-NAISA Gallery & Café, 313 Highway 124, South River, Ontario.
+NAISA North Media Arts Centre, 313 Highway 124, South River, Ontario.
 Online audiences register in advance for access.

 General $12, Vegan meals available for in-person audiences for additional $8-9